 Jenna Van Buekenhout

 I create soft sculptures, poetry, photography, and installations that incorporate scraps of vulnerability and whatever else I can get my hands on.
-Advocating for emotional and nonhuman rationalities by evoking invertebrates, rocks, and the working class.
+My work is about intimacy as informed by phenomenological psychology from a posthumanist perspective.
 I'm interested in the ways in which our perceptions and beliefs can mislead us and cause us to fail ourselves and each other.
+I want to know how we can better show up for each other, how we can create better world for each other.

 TLDR;